International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 what legal environment is valid, what legal boundaries are out there, what is to be committed and from what commitments and laws the dedicated data exchange can benefit

-5. Commercial assumptions: This rule book defines not a commercial business model, but it is enabling several ones.
-Commercial Agreements are not part of the rule book, but we make some commercial assumptions à Essential services (low profit), base services (enabling functionality) cash cow services on top of that. à Commercial agreements will be done separately.
+5. Commercial assumptions: This Rulebook defines not a commercial business model, but it is enabling several ones.
+Commercial Agreements are not part of the Rulebook, but we make some commercial assumptions à Essential services (low profit), base services (enabling functionality) cash cow services on top of that. à Commercial agreements will be done separately.